cyfyifanchen/dotfiles-and-tools/README.md

 Now, how do you feel about this awesome Vim motion in every-day computer use?
 Pretty great, isn't it?
 Keep in mind that the philosophy is keeping fingers on the golden row of the keyboard by enabling HJKL Vim motion with KE.

+P.S There is something interesting I just realize the other day, command + K actually is using URL params to tweak the actions.
+Let's say if I can muscle memory the URL params and directly using it to do all the wanted actions, that's for sure is faster than command + K. That's so nice, isn't it?

 ## Editor: Neovim

 [Neovim](https://neovim.io/)